CodeZobac/ETIC/Projeto-1/README.md

     make run
     ```
 ### Overview
-With this command all the prerequesites for the project will be set up
+With this command all the prerequesites for the project will be set up.
 To stop the aplication use ctrl+c in the terminal

 ### Conclusion